Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

 \emph{Remark}.
-Thanks to the fact that a conflict-free OPM assigns to each string at most one parenthesization --and exactly one if the OPM is complete-- the above closure properties of OPLs w.r.t.\ Boolean operations automatically extend to their parenthesized versions\footnote{The same does not apply to the case of concatenation.}.
-In particular, any complete, conflict-free, $\dot=$-acyclic OPM defines a \emph{universal parenthesized language} $L_{pU}$ such that its image under the homomorphism that erases parentheses is $\Sigma^*$ and the result of applying Boolean operations to the parenthesized versions of some OPLs is the same as the result of parenthesizing the result of applying the same operations to the unparenthesized languages.
+Thanks to the fact that a conflict-free OPM assigns to each string at most one parenthesization ---and exactly one if the OPM is total--- the above closure properties of OPLs w.r.t.\ Boolean operations automatically extend to their parenthesized versions\footnote{The same does not apply to the case of concatenation.}.
+In particular, any total, conflict-free, $\dot=$-acyclic OPM defines a \emph{universal parenthesized language} $L_{pU}$ such that its image under the homomorphism that erases parentheses is $\Sigma^*$ and the result of applying Boolean operations to the parenthesized versions of some OPLs is the same as the result of parenthesizing the result of applying the same operations to the unparenthesized languages.

-\emph{In the following we will assume that an OPM is $\dot=$-acyclic unless we explicitly point out the opposite.} Such a hypothesis is stated for simplicity despite the fact that, rigorously speaking, it affects the expressive power of OPLs: it guarantees the closure w.r.t.\ Kleene star and therefore the possibility of generating $\Sigma^*$; this limitation however, is not necessary if we define OPLs by means of automata or MSO logic~\cite{LonatiEtAl2015}; in the case of OPGs a $\dot=$-cyclic OPM could require rhs of unbounded length; thus, the assumption could be avoided by adopting OPGs extended by the possibility of including regular expressions in production rhs \cite{HOP20}, which however would require a much heavier notation.
-More comments about avoiding this hypothesis are given in the conclusion.
+\emph{In the following we will assume that an OPM is $\dot=$-acyclic unless we explicitly point out the opposite.} Such a hypothesis is stated for simplicity despite the fact that, rigorously speaking, it affects the expressive power of OPLs \footnote{An example language that cannot be generated with an $\doteq$-acyclic OPM is the following: $L = \{a^n {(b c)}^n \mid n\geq 0\} \cup \{b^n {(c a)}^n \mid n\geq 0\} \cup \{c^n (a b)^n \mid n\geq 0\} $ since it requires the relations $a \doteq b, b \doteq c, c \doteq a $ \cite{HOP20}.} : it guarantees the closure w.r.t.\ Kleene star and therefore the possibility of generating $\Sigma^*$; this limitation however, is not necessary if we define OPLs by means of automata or MSO logic~\cite{LonatiEtAl2015}; in the case of OPGs a $\dot=$-cyclic OPM could require rhs of unbounded length; thus, the assumption could be avoided by adopting OPGs extended by the possibility of including regular expressions in production rhs \cite{HOP20}, which however would require a much heavier notation.